Make More of Your Data: Minimal Effort Data Augmentation for Automatic Speech Recognition and Translation: Experimental Results

 \subsection{LibriSpeech}

 Table \ref{tab:asr_librispeech} lists Word-Error-Rate (WER) of the continued training experiments for each of the proposed concatenation strategies.
-CatSelf shows the worst performance in all settings and deteriorates even over the baseline model, resulting in WER degradation from 0.46 to 1.11.
-Both CatSpeaker and CatRandom, however, show significant improvements over the baseline system, with CatSpeaker performing slightly better than CatRandom throughout the experiments.
+Both CatSpeaker and CatRandom show significant improvements over the baseline system, with CatSpeaker performing slightly better than CatRandom throughout the experiments.
 We conjecture that speaker information is useful for ASR in the audiobooks domain, but the effect is very limited.
 Compared to the baseline that is trained on the original data only, CatSpeaker shows a reduction of 0.47 WER (14.2\% relative) and of 0.64 WER (8.5\% relative) on the \texttt{test-clean} and \texttt{test-other} splits, respectively.
 Further improvements can be achieved by using shallow fusion in decoding, resulting in 2.55 WER on \texttt{test-clean} (18.5\% relative reduction) and 6.27 WER on \texttt{test-other} (7.9\% relative reduction).
 All improvements over the pre-trained model are significant with $p <$ 0.005 according to an approximate randomization test \cite{riezlermaxwell:05}.

 Table \ref{tab:asr_librispeech_noorig} shows an ablation study where training is continued using only augmented data without adding the original data. ``CT orig'' refers to continued training on the original training data set by the same number of updates as the augmented one.
 Here, we observed only minimal to no improvements.
-Continued training on the CatSelf data only shows largely worse performance compared to the baseline.
-A detailed inspection of the generated transcriptions reveals the underlying problem: The Transformer-based system tends to frequent repetitions in its output, a property that is introduced by this type of augmented data.
 Continued training on both CatSpeaker and CatRandom yields similar improvements with and without the inclusion of the original data.